Beautiful Lakes in Pakistan

 Ans: Ansoo Lake is the most beautiful Lake in Pakistan.
 The lake is located in Kaghan Valley in the Mansehra district of Khyber Pakhtunkhwa and is surrounded by spectacular mountains.
 The lake is 3,957 m above sea level.

 The lake is small but has many beautiful spots and a tiny island you can easily reach by boat.
 Tall trees surround the lake, and all the surrounding areas are green and lush.
-There is also a lot of fish in the lake to enjoy fishing.
+There are also a lot of fish in the lake that you can enjoy fishing.
 There are many small cottages and restaurants around the lake that you can visit if you want to relax and dip in the water.
 Ansoo means “teardrop” in Urdu, so the lake’s name is derived from the shape of the water.

 4. What is the most diminutive Lake in Pakistan?

-Ans: Baghsar Lake is the most diminutive in Pakistan and the most popular for boating, swimming, and fishing.
+Ans: Baghsar Lake is the largest in Pakistan and is famous for boating, swimming, and fishing.
 It is about 100 kilometers south of Islamabad and 300 kilometers south of Rawalpindi.
 The Bhirrana River feeds the lake, which originates in the Achanai Valley of Bhimber District and flows through the northern part of the Samahni Valley before emptying into Baghsar Lake.

 The Bhirrana is dammed at the confluence of the Bandala River and the Samahni River to form the Mahal.
 The Mahal flows into Baghsar Lake, where the Bandala River joins it from the south.
 The Bandala River originates in Samahni Valley and flows through the northern part of the Samahni Valley before emptying into Baghsar Lake.
 The Bandala River is dammed at the confluence of the Samahni and Bhirran.